-Oregon Tech offers four options in the Information Technology degree: Accounting, Applications Development, Business/Systems Analysis and Health Informatics.
+Oregon Tech offers three options in the Information Technology degree: Accounting, Applications Development, and Business/Systems Analysis.
 The program provides a challenging, state-of-the-art education for those interested in learning the dynamic and growing field of information technology.
 The field is interdisciplinary with applications to all aspect of the economy.

 The Management degree offers three options: Accounting, Entrepreneurship/Small Business Management, and Marketing.
 The program prepares students to manage organizations in the high technology environments of the 21st century.

 Manufacturing engineers combine technology and management principles to design facilities, machinery and processes that meet business goals.
 They must understand the theory and applications of computer-aided design and manufacturing (CAD & CAM), computer simulation, robotics, electrical and fluid power, motion control, integrated control systems, machine design, facilities design, tool design and process analysis and design.

 Mechanical Engineering majors learn the theory and application of mechanical design and the process of developing a product that can improve society.
 Mechanical Engineering graduates obtain a working knowledge of core engineering disciplines including mechanics, dynamics, fluid mechanics, thermal science, and materials science.
 Mechanical Engineering at Oregon Institute of Technology is a hands-on applied engineering program.
 In addition to an excellent engineering education graduates obtain practical skills to succeed in their chosen career path.
 Mechanical engineering is one of the broadest engineering disciplines, so graduates have a wide range of career options from which to choose.